 The mountainous landscape of Himachal Pradesh, at the foothills of the Himalayas, is made up of a series of valleys and snow covered peaks.
 It's deservedly favored by adventure lovers but also provides a refreshing escape for those who are craving crisp mountain air.
 Check out these top Himachal Pradesh places to visit.
 You'll find everything from pottery to paragliding there!

 Shimla used to be the summer capital of the British Raj when they ruled India.
 Now it's the state capital of Himachal Pradesh.
 The town sprawls along a mountain ridge, enveloped in oak, pine and rhododendron forests.
-It's quite famous for its colonial style buildings and historic railway.
+It's quite famous for its colonial-style buildings and historic railway.
 Some would stay it's overdeveloped and crowded these days.
 However, it still has charm.
 The old Christ Church, with its beautiful stained glass windows, is one of Shimla's most prominent landmarks.
 Another is the Viceregal Lodge on Observatory Hill.
-These can be seen on an historic walking tour of Shimla.
+These can be seen on a historic walking tour of Shimla.
 There are plenty of adventure sports and short hikes on offer in the vicinity as well.

 Manali, with its soothing backdrop of the Himalayas, offers a blend of tranquility and adventure that makes it one of northern India's most popular destinations.
 You can do as little or as much as you want there.
 Located in the Kullu Valley, it's a magical place bordered by heady pine forest and the raging Beas River, which give it a special energy.